Fast Nonlinear Vector Quantile Regression: Introduction

 \textbf{Vector monotone rearrangement (VMR).} In \Cref{sec:vmr} we propose VMR, which resolves the co-monotonicity violations in estimated CVQFs.
 We solve an optimal transport problem to \emph{rearrange} the vector quantiles such that they satisfy co-monotonicity.
 We show that VMR strictly improves the estimation quality of CVQFs while ensuring zero co-monotonicity violations.

-\textbf{Open-source software package.} We release a feature-rich, well-tested python package implementing estimation of vector quantiles, vector ranks, vector quantile contours, linear and nonlinear VQR, and VMR.
+\textbf{Open-source software package.} We release a feature-rich, well-tested python package \texttt{vqr}\footnote{ can be installed with \texttt{pip install vqr}; source available at \url{https://github.com/vistalab-technion/vqr}}, implementing estimation of vector quantiles, vector ranks, vector quantile contours, linear and nonlinear VQR, and VMR.
 To the best of our knowledge, this would be the first publicly available tool for estimating conditional vector quantile functions at scale.